Configure Health Alerts

 .

-This line makes a database lookup to find a value.
-This result of this lookup is available as $this
+Purpose: This line makes a database lookup to find a value.
+The result of this lookup is available as $this

 .